LAX is testing fever-detecting cameras as passengers depart and arrive

 “Through this pilot, we are not going to stop anybody from traveling,” Erbacci said.
 “We want to test the accuracy of the technology and to understand if it is really able to capture accurate body temperatures of passengers en masse as they walk through this portal.”

+During a launch event Monday, Los Angeles Mayor Eric Garcetti urged travelers to opt in to the program, even though it is voluntary.

+“Help us make sure we can find that model that will work to get people where they need to go and get them there safely without seeing covid-19 spread,” he said.

-Similar technology has been used in airports in Asia since the SARS epidemic; during the coronavirus pandemic, workplaces, foreign airlines, resorts and others have invested in thermal imaging as they sought the safest routes to reopening.
+Similar technology has been used in airports in Asia since the SARS epidemic; during the coronavirus pandemic, workplaces, foreign airlines, resorts and other businesses have invested in thermal imaging as they sought the safest routes to reopening.

+“Our ability to spot folks that are exhibiting covid symptoms, as we saw at the beginning of this pandemic, is so critical to stopping its spread, to ensuring that people can travel safely and that as borders reopen, whether they’re traveling in the United States or from and to the United States, that we can do our part to continue to bend the curve down,” Garcetti said.

-Erbacci said the airport is trying to gather enough information from the pilot to put together a kind of framework that can be shared across the industry.
-Using three types of cameras on loan, officials plan two six-week trials with input from agencies including the Centers for Disease Control and Prevention, the Transportation Security Administration, Customs and Border Protection and county health officials.
+Erbacci said the airport is trying to gather enough information from the pilot to put together a framework that can be shared across the industry.
+Using three types of cameras on loan, officials plan two six-week trials with input from agencies including the Centers for Disease Control and Prevention, the Transportation Security Administration, Customs and Border Protection, and county health officials.

 TSA spokeswoman Lisa Farbstein said in an email that the agency has no direct role in the pilot but had been well-informed by airport officials and would stay in close contact throughout.

-Some U.S. airlines have urged the TSA to add temperature screenings to security checkpoints, but the agency said in a statement that no decision had been made about health screening measures at airports and authorities would continue to rely on the health expertise of the Department of Health and Human Services and the CDC.
+Some U.S. airlines have urged the TSA to add temperature screenings to security checkpoints, but the agency said in a statement that no decision had been made about health screening measures at airports and that authorities would continue to rely on the health expertise of the Department of Health and Human Services and the CDC.

 [A man says he was kicked off a flight for not wearing a mask.
 Now he’s been banned.]